Tony Banks (musician): Early life

 Anthony George Banks was born on 27 March 1950 in East Hoathly with Halland, East Sussex as the youngest of five children.
 He cites his mother, a pianist, as being particularly into music, and first listened to classical music albums that she owned from around six before he moved to musical theatre compositions by Rodgers and Hammerstein.
 Banks's elder brother introduced him to a wider variety, naming "Sixteen Tons" sung by Frankie Laine as one of the songs, and said, "By 1961, and for the next five to six years, I was music mad!"
 Banks started piano lessons at school at eight with the headmaster's wife, but did not enjoy tuition at first because he was "quite forced into it" by his parents until he grew to enjoy it.
-He considered himself an average piano player, and learned to recite pieces by Sergei Rachmaninoff and Maurice Ravel, his two favourite piano composers, by ear.
-At 13, he began lessons with an unsuitable teacher who made him lose interest in classical music, but he then started to recite songs by ear that he heard on the radio.
+He considered himself an average piano player, and learned to play pieces by Sergei Rachmaninoff and Maurice Ravel, his two favourite piano composers, by ear.
+At 13, he began lessons with an unsuitable teacher who made him lose interest in classical music, but he then started to play songs by ear that he heard on the radio.
 Months later, he acquired a new piano teacher who sparked his interest in classical compositions once more, which became a deciding factor for Banks's decision to pursue a career in music.
 In addition to the piano, Banks taught himself to play the guitar.

 At seven, Banks began six years of study at Boarzell Preparatory School, a boarding school in Hurst Green.
 In September 1963, Banks began study at Charterhouse School, a private school in Godalming, Surrey.
 He studied classical piano as an extracurricular subject.
 Shortly after his arrival he befriended fellow pupil and future Genesis bandmate Peter Gabriel, initially over their general distaste for the school's environment.
 They went on to play in Garden Wall, a school band with drummer Chris Stewart.
 In early 1967, they merged with guitarists Mike Rutherford and Anthony Phillips, two members of Anon, another school band, to record a series of demos which led to the formation of their new band Genesis.

 Banks originally planned to study mathematics in higher education.
 After leaving Charterhouse, Banks began studying chemistry at Sussex University but soon switched to physics and philosophy.
 After a year at Sussex, he took a leave of absence in 1969 to explore a career with Genesis since the group had split but decided to reform and become a full-time professional band.
 Banks never returned to the university.